 To switch to a different section in the same course, see here.
 Do not drop the course!
-Please note: if the section you would like to switch into is full, you will have to drop the course and waitlist for the course again in the desired section.
-This will drop your current enrollment, and therefore is risky.
+Please note: if the section you would like to switch into is full, you will be placed at the back of the waitlist section for that course, regardless of where it puts you on the lecture waitlist.

 Note: if you want to switch to another section that is taught by the same GSI you may do so without switching on CalCentral pending the GSI's permission.